surtlab/Genome_Workshop/README.md

 # Genome_Workshop
-Data and scripts for Genome Annotation
+Overview and Scripts for Genome Annotation

+Scripts are available in the /scripts/ directory.